How do I refer a young person?

-At YMCA WiSE we believe that where a positive relationship already exists between a child and a worker, it is usually most appropriate for YMCA WiSE to support that worker in delivering work around sexual exploitation and relationships, rather than taking on a case ourselves.
-Where a child has no such relationship with a worker and would benefit from specialist support from YMCA WiSE, we may offer one to one work.
-We can meet with a child to come up with a plan for the work, incorporating their own wishes for support with those from referring agencies and YMCA WiSE.
+At WiSE we believe that where a positive relationship already exists between a child and a worker it is usually most appropriate for WiSE to support that worker in delivering work around sexual exploitation and relationships, rather than taking on a case ourselves.
+Where a child has no such relationship with a worker and would benefit from specialist support from WiSE we may offer one to one work.
+We can meet with a child to come up with a plan for the work, incorporating their own wishes for support with those from referring agencies and WiSE.

-Engagement with the YMCA WiSE Project is voluntary; professionals cannot include YMCA WiSE as a compulsory part of a young person’s contract, order or conditional agreement.
+Engagement with the WiSE Project is voluntary; professionals cannot include WiSE as a compulsory part of a young person’s contract, order or conditional agreement.

-You must ensure that you have discussed a referral to YMCA WiSE with the child or young person and got their consent.
-Contact your local YMCA WiSE office if you need support in explaining the role of the project to a young person.
+You must ensure that you have discussed a referral to WiSE with the child or young person and got their consent.
+Contact your local WiSE office if you need support in explaining the role of the WiSE Project to a young person.